pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

 This document describes how to maintain [TiDB Binlog](https://docs.pingcap.com/tidb/stable/tidb-binlog-overview) of a TiDB cluster on Kubernetes.

+> **Warning:**
+>
+> Starting from TiDB v8.3.0, TiDB Binlog is deprecated, and is planned to be removed in a future release.
+Use [TiCDC](deploy-ticdc.md) instead for incremental data replication as an alternative.

 ## Prerequisites

 - [Deploy TiDB Operator](deploy-tidb-operator.md);